VRConservation/confi/.ipynb_checkpoints/forward-checkpoint.md

 At the same time, storm pattern fluctuations generate floods that stretch or overwhelm existing flood management infrastructure and threaten human and natural communities.
 Responding to these and other challenges requires local, regional, and national intervention.
 It also requires innovation in the funding, financing, and governance strategies that the public and private sectors must use to plan, develop, and deploy climate resilience strategies.

 ## Nature-based solutions
 In response to these urgent climate-driven pressures, we must rapidly deliver natural infrastructure project dollars to thin forests, implement better water-use technology on farms, and improve habitat in streams and wetlands.
-The following conservation finance case studies provide replicable examples of strategies that can enable the scaled implementation of nature-based solutions.
+The following conservation finance case studies provide replicable examples of strategies enabling the scaled implementation of nature-based solutions.

 ```{admonition} Watershed Outcomes Bank Funding Model
 :class: dropdown